Comfort Food Beef Shepherd's Pie

+When I was 18 years old, I lived in England for seven months.
 I moved there the fall after I graduated from high school.
-Seven months in a castle in the Lancashire District in Northern England.
-It was incredible.
+I lived in a castle in the Lancashire District in Northern England.
+It was an incredible experience.
 Cold.
 Wet.
 I learned how to knit that year and bought my first pair of Wellies (rubber boots)!
+And I ate a lot of shepherd's pie.

-I loved to go for long walks in the beautiful countryside.
+The English countryside is unmatched in it's beauty.
 One of my favorite things were the long, rambling stone fences that stretched on for miles up and over the hillsides.
-And the sheep grazing in the pastures.
-Little stone cottages and big stone cottages.
+There are sheep grazing in the pastures, little stone cottages and big stone cottages.
 Beauty all around.

 But I really liked the idea of Shepherd's Pie....